 Ask any avid cruiser about what they love most about their vacations.
 Odds are, their answers will include the food and the excursions.

 And these are all great aspects (I love eating on a cruise too!).
-However, I think there are some overlooked perks that can make your vacation that much better.
+However, I think overlooked perks can make your vacation even better.

-Here are 10 of these free cruise perks that you don’t want to miss out on.
+Here are 10 free cruise perks that you don’t want to miss out on.

 One of the downsides of cruising is definitely not having a signal when you’re out at sea.